thalesfb/thalesfb/README.md

 Persistence of Vision (POV) display implemented in C++ for a Digital Systems course, exploring timing control, LED sequencing and embedded logic.
 `C++ | Embedded Systems | Digital Electronics`

-> Tip: pin your main repositories on GitHub so they appear directly below this README.

 ---

 ## 🎓 Learning & Certifications